BOTSWANA 8 Days

 DAYS 3 and 4

-• Chobe is known for its abundant herds of elephants, hippos, and Cape buffalo gathering along the Chobe Riverfront during the dry months.
-The area is also home to lions, antelopes, and various other animals in the surrounding woods and lagoons.
+Chobe is famous for large groups of elephants, hippos, and Cape buffalo that gather by the Chobe River during the dry season.
+Lions, antelopes, and many other animals live nearby in the forests and lagoons.

-• The best time to visit Chobe is during the dry season, which runs from late June to early October.
-During this time, the game is easier to spot as the grass is low, and animals tend to gather near the riverside, providing excellent viewing opportunities.
+The best time to visit Chobe is the dry season, from late June to early October.
+The grass is short, and animals gather near the river, making them easier to see.

 This means that you will have to deal with different luggage allowance than what you are accustomed to with regular airlines.